outlawCoder223/blog_posts/02_linked_lists.md

 ![insert into linked list diagram](https://github.com/rancewcampbell/blog_posts/blob/master/02_resources/images/insert.png)

-In order to insert into our list we need to set the pointer of the previous node to our new node and then have our new node point to node that used to live where we are inserting.
+In order to insert into our list we need to set the pointer of the previous node to our new node and then have our new node point to the node that used to live where we are inserting.
 We will make use of the methods we defined earlier to help us implement inserting and deleting.
-Our `insert()` method will take and index and the data we want to store at that index.
+Our `insert()` method will take an index and the data we want to store at that index.
 It could look something like this:

 ```js
 class SinglyLinkedList {